TrilonIO/nest-tdd/requirements/signup.requirements.md

 ## Success case

-1. ✅ Returns 200 with id of the new user.
+1. ✅ Returns 200 with the new user’s id.

 ## Exceptions:

-1. ⛔ returns **400** when the password and passwordConfirmation don't match.
+1. ⛔ Returns **400** when the password and passwordConfirmation don't match.
-1. ⛔ returns **400** when the email is invalid.
+1. ⛔ Returns **400** when the email is invalid.
-1. ⛔ returns **409** when the email already exists.
+1. ⛔ Returns **409** when the email already exists.